CJiang01/cjiang01.github.io/_pages/professional.md

 permalink: /professional/
 author_profile: true
 ---
+* Member of the China Society of Automotive Engineers(CSAE).

+* Member of Insitute of Electrical and Enlectronics Engineers(IEEE).

 * Member of the Technical Committee on Smart Cities in the IEEE Control Systems Society.

-* Member of the China Society of Automotive Engineers.

 * Organizer of a special session in IEEE ICIEA 2020.